A Bill to provide for exemptions from insurance premium tax in respect of health insurance; and for connected purposes.

 May contain errors — check source documents for definitive information.

-This bill would exempt health insurance from Insurance Premium Tax, meaning private health insurance policies would not pay IPT.
-It also includes related provisions to enable and define how the exemption works.
-The measure is sponsored by Sir Christopher Chope and is currently at the 2nd reading in the House of Commons.
+This Bill would exempt health insurance premiums from Insurance Premium Tax (IPT).
+If enacted, private health insurance would not pay IPT, reducing the cost for policyholders.
+It is a Commons Bill sponsored by Sir Christopher Chope and is currently at the second reading stage.

 Generated 21 February 2026